 For example, the outcome of Head in a toss is 50% & so does 50% is the tail.

-Same way if we roll a dice then the likelihood for any number like to get a 3 is 1/6 as total faces on dice are 6.
+Same way if we roll a dice then the likelihood for any number like to get a 3 is 1/6 as entire faces on dice are 6.
 This makes 16.67% chances to get any number on a dice.

 Hope Probability is clear.